 - No annual fee credit card

-- Or simply the best of the best credit card
+- Or simply the best of the best credit card for your needs

 Step 4: Apply and save money with the right card!
 The great thing about online credit card applications is that you will most likely hear back from your bank (or the provider you applied with,) before your lunch break is over.
 This makes the whole process straightforward, easy and quick.